Oh, wait, before that sound by 2, 3, and 4, stand by with the soundbite of me from the close of yesterday's program.

 Oh, don't misunderstand now.

-I'm not talking about a bunch of people quitting, but I'm telling you with what what I mean by sob story, I want people to call this program whose whose stories are the result of federal government action and legislation forcing them to take a new direction that they maybe didn't want to have to take, shutting down their business, making it impossible to run their business with high taxes or what have you.
+I'm not talking about a bunch of people quitting, but I'm telling you, what I mean by sob story, I want people to call this program whose stories are the result of federal government action and legislation forcing them to take a new direction that they maybe didn't want to have to take, shutting down their business, making it impossible to run their business with high taxes or what have you.

 The purpose here is to illustrate the details of the program, not to create a bunch of whiners.